Buy a Life Insurance Plan in a few clicks

 These include children’s marriages or higher education, home construction/purchase, or self/family medical treatment.
 During your tenure, you may withdraw up to three times (with a five-year interval).

 The auto selection determines the risk profile of your investments based on your age.
-For example, your investments become more steady and less risky as you get older.
+For example, your investments become more steady and less risky as you age.
 Furthermore, active choice allows you to choose the scheme and divide your investments.

 You can change your pension system or fund manager if dissatisfied with their performance.
 This option is available to accounts in both Tier I and Tier II.